MatinT-SA/MatinT-SA/README.md

 - 💻 I love Technology, thinking efficiently, Science and in my free time, playing some online games or practicing English and reading articles.

-- ⌨️ After finishing Track Map project, now I've dedicated my time to Findish repository.
+- ⌨️ After completing Findish project, now I've dedicated my time to master React and diving itno some robust projects.

 ***